-As a teen growing up in the suburbs of Chicago, Peter J. — who preferred not to use his full name for privacy and financial information — never thought he’d see his favorite baseball team, the Chicago Cubs, get to the World Series after last appearing in 1908.
+As a teen growing up in the suburbs of Chicago, Peter— who preferred not to use his last name for privacy and financial reasons — never thought he’d see his favorite baseball team, the Chicago Cubs, get to the World Series after their last appearance back in 1908.
 But as a true fan, he held out hope that someday when the Cubs made it, he would be able to be there to see it.

 Peter began saving when he was 15 years old.
 “Whenever I got extra money,” he recalled, “I just put it into this account I nicknamed ‘Cubs Fund.’
 It was silly then.
 I guess I thought I would just use it for a trip or to pay for college, but I just kept it going, even when I was an adult.
 And then, it finally came — the Cubs were in the World Series, and I could actually afford it!”

-He was able to cover the enormous cost of attending Game 5 of the 2016 World Series (including purchasing a ticket for him and his girlfriend, flying from Colorado, and staying in a hotel near the stadium) with his “Cubs Fund.”
-Most of it came from mowing lawns, washing cars, and working as a summer camp counselor.
-When he got older, he put in small amounts of money to keep the account active, roughly $10 to $20 a month.
+He was able to cover the enormous cost of attending Game 5 of the 2016 World Series (including purchasing tickets for himself and his girlfriend, flying from Colorado, and staying in a hotel near the stadium) with his “Cubs Fund.”
+Most of the savings came from mowing lawns, washing cars, and working as a summer camp counselor.
+When he got older, he continued putting in small amounts of money to keep the account active, roughly $10 to $20 a month.

 “Small amounts added up.
 I never checked on the balance.
 So when I went to take out about $5,000 for the game and travel, I was shocked that it was near $10,000.
 I’m going to hold on to the other $5,000 for when the Chicago Bears make the Super Bowl.”